needle-mirror/com.unity.xr.oculus/Documentation~/com.unity.xr.oculus.md

 * **Protected Context** - If enabled, the Oculus SDK will create a protected graphics context.
 This has a slight overhead, and should only be enabled if you know that you need a protected context.
 For example, if you display protected video content.
 * **Optimize Buffer Discards** - If enabled, the depth buffer contents will be discarded rather than resolved and the MSAA color buffer will be resolved rather than stored after rendering.
 This is a performance optimization that can possibly break rendering effects that sample from the depth buffer, such as camera stacking.
 Vulkan only.
 * **Focus Aware** - If enabled, the application will continue running when system overlays and menus are present.
-* **V2 Signing (Quest)** - Enable this if you are building for Quest.
-This enables application signing with the Android Package (APK) Signature Scheme v2.
-Disable v2 signing if building for Oculus Go.

 ## Technical details

 ### Fixed-Foveated Rendering (FFR)

-Both Quest and Go support [fixed-foveated rendering](https://developer.oculus.com/documentation/quest/latest/concepts/mobile-ffr/) to provide better performance for [pixel-fill limited](https://en.wikipedia.org/wiki/Fillrate) applications.
+Quest and Quest 2 support [fixed-foveated rendering](https://developer.oculus.com/documentation/quest/latest/concepts/mobile-ffr/) to provide better performance for [pixel-fill limited](https://en.wikipedia.org/wiki/Fillrate) applications.
 Controlling the level of foveation is made available through APIs in the Oculus XR Plugin.

 FFR works best when rendering directly into the *eye textures* using the [foward rendering mode](https://docs.unity3d.com/Manual/RenderTech-ForwardRendering.html).  [*Deferred rendering* mode](https://docs.unity3d.com/Manual/RenderTech-DeferredShading.html), which is characterized by rendering into an intermediate render texture, is not recommended for use with FFR.
 This situation arises often when using the default *Universal Rendering Pipeline*, which included a blit operation by default at the end of the frame.

 ### Vulkan

-Currently, using the Vulkan graphics API is supported in an experimental release and only for the Quest platform.
+Currently, using the Vulkan graphics API is supported in an experimental release and only for the Quest and Quest 2 platforms.
 The implementation supports multiview rendering and fixed-foveated rendering.

 To enable Vulkan, follow the steps below: